 The second shocking thing is that prior to this, we have not seen an Adlife demand more than $20,000 and most demands were around $5,000.
 A leap in demand amounts from $20,000 to $20,000,000 can be described as a quantum leap or a pipe dream.

 Attorney Mathew Higbee was listed on the complaint as representing Adlife.
 Higbee & Associates attorney Naomi Sarega was later added to the case.

 The complaint also makes contract claims against one of the defendants.
 An answer is yet to be filed by any of the defendants.

 Adlife has used Higbee & Associates to file other lawsuits on behalf of Adlife.
+Adlife has also use the Liebowitz Law Firm to file cases in New York.
+Adlife, who originally was doing its own copyright enforcement, is definitely becoming more litigious.
 An analysis of some those cases will be forthcoming.
-Adlife is definitely becoming more litigious.

 If you have been sued by Adlife or have received a demand letter from anyone claiming that you used a photo without a license, read this http://copyright-demand-letter.com/get-free-legal-advice

 Feel free to post comments or questions below.